If you experienced your cat hiding under bed, you shouldn’t be nervous.

 As Tammy Hunter, an expert from VCA, explains, “Cats have evolved to hide signs of illness and pain.”
 Otherwise, they are easy prey for predators.

-As such, if your cat refuses to come out of under the bed for food and water, contact your vet to rule out a medical issue.
+As such, if your cat refuses to come out of bed for food and water, contact your vet to rule out a medical issue.

 Is your cat pregnant and hiding under the bed?